Lost Records: Bloom & Rage: Development

 In 2020, Don't Nod created its Montréal studio and commenced production on its inaugural project, with a total of six projects in development, with multiple staff members from Life Is Strange and Life Is Strange 2.
 A teaser image was released in a 1990s setting of a person's bedroom.
 Lost Records: Bloom & Rage was announced at the 2023 Game Awards.

 The studio had considered creating a studio in Montréal since 2014, but did not do so until the completion of Life Is Strange 2.
 Due to Square Enix's ownership of the publishing rights to the Life Is Strange franchise, they stopped working on the series and decided to work on new titles that they could self-publish.
 As a result, the Montréal studio was established in 2020 and commenced development and production of Bloom & Rage.
+Musician Nora Kelly composed song "See You In Hell" for the game.

 It was decided that the game would feature adults as well as teenagers.
 Due to the production team being French, they hired two American writers, Desiree Cifre and Nina Freeman, for their knowledge of American culture and to ensure the characters were authentic in 2022 and 1995.
 Koch revealed that the game is being worked on "as the foundation for a possibly larger universe", while producer Luc Baghadoust said that there will be more games in the Lost Records label, with Bloom & Rage being the first in the series.